London’s Addison Lee bought by Singapore-based transport firm for £269m

-London private taxi giant Addison Lee has agree to be bought by a Singapore-based transport group for £269 million, which is set to bring its services to cities outside the capital.
+London private taxi giant Addison Lee has agree to be bought by a Singapore-based transport group for £269 million.

 ComfortDelGro said the operator’s 7,500 drivers and 5,000 vehicles would be acquired by its subsidiary firm CityFleet Networks.